Catrovitch/Full-Stack-Open-Notes/Part-3/1-NodeJS-and-Express.md

 - There is no consensus on what status code should be returned to a DELETE request if the resource does not exist.
 - Alternatives: 204: no content, 404: Error

+## Postman
+- Postman is a tool to make testing of backends easier